-FITNESS PROFESSIONAL NUTRITIONAL ADVISOR/NRN (CERTIFICATE IV IN NUTRITION) ACCREDITED PRACTISING DIETITIAN RY: 'I have been struggling with a lirregular bowel motions.
+FITNESS PROFESSIONAL NUTRITIONAL ADVISOR/NRN (CERTIFICATE IV IN NUTRITION) ACCREDITED PRACTISING DIETITIAN RY: 'I have been struggling with a I irregular bowel motions.
 Are you WITHIN SCOPE RESPONSE: Unfortunately, it is outside of my scope of practice to create custom meal plans.
 I am happy however to show you the recommendations of the five food groups which may help to optimise digestive health.
-Yes, absolutely I can create a custom meal plan in effort to reduce gastrointestinal issues.
+I can absolutely assist you, once I have received the appropriate medical clearance from your general practitioner (GP).
+I can then create a custom meal plan in effort to reduce gastrointestinal issues.
 We would start by taking a look at your individualised nutritional requirements, paying special attention to the different types and quantities of fibre in your current diet, and supporting overall gut health.
 Digestive symptoms can be an indicator of food sensitivities.
 It will be important to identify any trigger foods as these may be causing an inflammatory response and reducing your absorptive capacity.
 There are a number of tests and protocols (such as elimination diets and food allergy testing) we can work through to assist in alleviating these symptoms.
 OUTSIDE SCOPE RESPONSE: Yes, absolutely I can create a custom meal plan in effort to reduce gastrointestinal issues.
 We would start by taking a look at your individualised nutritional requirements, paying special attention to the different types and quantities of fibre in your current diet, and supporting overall gut health.
 Digestive symptoms can be an indicator of food sensitivities.
 It will be important to identify any trigger foods as these may be causing an inflammatory response and reducing your absorptive capacity.
 There are a number of tests and protocols (such as elimination diets and food allergy testing) we can work through to assist in alleviating these symptoms.
-NOT APPLICABLE As Dietitians are professionally trained, there is unlikely to be a time when this would be outside of their scope of practice.

-FITNESS PROFESSIONAL NUTRITIONAL ADVISOR (CERTIFICATE IV IN NUTRITION) ACCREDITED PRACTISING DIETITIAN RY: 'I am currently 8 weeks pregracustom meal plan to ensure I a WITHIN SCOPE RESPONSE: Unfortunately it is outside of my scope of practice to write custom meal plans or make nutrition suggestions for women who are pregnant.
-Specific individualised nutrition related to pregnancy should only be provided by an Accredited Practising Dietitian.
-While I cannot create a custom meal plan, I am able to help calculate your pre-pregnancy individualised nutritional requirements and provide education relating to ensuring adequate nutrition in your day-to-day life.
-Yes, absolutely.
+NOT APPLICABLE As dietitians are trained in providing medical nutrition therapy, there is unlikely to be a situation in which this would be outside of their scope of practice.
+FITNESS PROFESSIONAL NUTRITIONAL ADVISOR (CERTIFICATE IV IN NUTRITION) ACCREDITED PRACTISING DIETITIAN R Y: 'I am currently 8 weeks pregr a custom meal plan to ensure I a WITHIN SCOPE RESPONSE: Unfortunately, it is outside of my scope of practice to write custom meal plans or make nutrition suggestions for women who are pregnant.
+I cannot create a custom meal plan whilst you are pregnant, as your body will have increased nutritional demands to support the growth of your baby.
+However, once you have finished breast feeding, I am able to help calculate your individualised nutritional requirements and provide education relating to ensuring adequate nutrition in your day-to-day Yes, absolutely.
 I can assist with ensuring all specific nutritional needs are met throughout the course of your pregnancy, discuss appropriate supplementation and create a custom meal plan to meet your specific nutritional requirements.
-OUTSIDE SCOPE RESPONSE: While I cannot create a custom meal plan, I am able to help calculate your pre-pregnancy individualised nutritional requirements and provide education relating to ensuring adequate nutrition in your day- to-day life.
-Yes, absolutely.
-I can assist with ensuring all specific nutritional needs are met throughout the course of your pregnancy, discuss appropriate supplementation and create a custom meal plan to meet your specific nutritional requirements.
-NOT APPLICABLE As Dietitians are professionally trained, there is unlikely to be a time when this would be outside of their scope of practice.